-Governor Mountain Professional Review and Guide
+Governor Mountain Professional Guide

 "This lollipop outing epitomizes the “best easy hikes” concept: a gentle ascent through hardwood forest up to a peak of eastern red cedars, moss, and glacial erratics strewn about like children’s oversize blocks.
 From the ledges you find a beautiful western view of the mountains (Board, Bear, and Windbeam) and the Wanaque Reservoir.
 There’s one short steep descent; otherwise the footing is relatively easy.

 For most of American history, a very different view greeted

 you here.
 Wanaque Reservoir is a product of the 1920s; before that you saw spread before you the Wanaque Valley, a fertile farm valley with the little hamlets of Boardville and Monksville and the New York & Greenwood Lake Railroad chugging its way up the valley.
 It was, in the words of one nineteenth-century historian, “one of the most picturesque and beautiful valleys in the state.”
 No more.
 The name Boardville reflects the influence of pioneer Cornelius Board, a Welsh émigré who came to America to operate mines and ironworks."